lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 The code should

 1. Check that the secondary structure is compatible with the given sequence (*e.g.* check that they are of the same length, that the base pairs specified in the secondary structure are valid Watson-Crick pairs, and that each opening parenthesis has a closing partner).
 2. Evaluate the enthalpic and entropic contributions to the given secondary structure $\Delta H^\circ$ and $\Delta S^\circ$, as evaluated by the SantaLucia model.
+You can assume that the total strand concentration is $C^\circ = 1$ M for simplicity.
-3. Apply the two-state model to plot the yield of the secondary structure. **Nota Bene:** for complicated examples the main assumption behind the two-state model[^two_state] will not hold, but for the sake of this assignment we will pretend that is not the case.
+3. Apply the two-state model to plot the melting temperature of the secondary structure. **Nota Bene:** for complicated examples the main assumption behind the two-state model[^two_state] will not hold, but for the sake of this assignment we will pretend that is not the case.

 :::{important} Choose and document the supported features A fully-fledged NN model has many parameters that take into account all possible secondary structures (internal mismatches, internal loops, bulges, hairpins, coaxial stacking, *etc.*).
 You do not have to necessarily to write a code that supports all these motifs, but:

-1. the more the better;
+1. the more the better (although supporting only the basic ones, shown in [](#tbl:SL_watson_crick) would be already good enough);
 2. if you choose to support only a subset of structures, the documentation should be clear about it, and the code should explicitly fail when an unsupported secondary structure is supplied.
 :::